Early Signs of Movement Disorders in Children

 Tremors

 A tremor is a shaking or trembling of a limb.
-It can be a symptom of neurologic injury, genetic condition, or even a side effect of medication.
+It can be a symptom of neurologic injury, genetic condition, functional movement disorder, or even a side effect of medication.
 Sometimes tremors can be hereditary.
 The most common type of inherited tremor is the essential tremor.
 The cause is unknown, but it’s most commonly present in the hand, affecting writing and tying shoelaces in children.

 Tics